willkg/douglas/docs/renderers.rst

 ==============

-The debug renderer outputs your blog in a form that makes it easy to see the data generated when handling a Pyblosxom request.
+The debug renderer outputs your blog in a form that makes it easy to see the data generated when handling a Douglas request.
 This is useful for debugging plugins, working on blosxom flavours and templates, and probably other things as well.

-To set Pyblosxom to use the debug renderer, do this in your ``config.py`` file::
+To set Douglas to use the debug renderer, do this in your ``config.py`` file::

     py["renderer"] = "debug"